 We don’t have specific written records of Tubatulabal raven stories, but across Native American cultures, ravens are revered as:

-When you stay at our Eastern Sierra desert ranch, you’re encountering the same ravens that witnessed the seasonal rounds of the Tubatulabal people.
-These descendants watched the gathering of pine nuts in higher elevations, the harvesting of desert plants, the movement between winter and summer camps.
-They observed carefully tended relationships between people and land, ceremonies that honored the seasons, stories told under star-filled desert skies.
+When you stay at the Monkey Flower Ranch, you could be encountering the descendants of perhaps the same ravens that witnessed the seasonal rounds of the Tubatulabal people.
+These Ravens watched the gathering of pine nuts in our canyon, the harvesting of desert plants in our valley, and the movement between winter and summer camps.
+These ravens watched these people who were observed carefully tended relationships between people and land, ceremonies that honored the seasons, stories told under star-filled desert skies.

 When you hear ravens calling across our 90 acres near Weldon, California, you’re hearing voices that connect this moment to thousands of years of continuous presence.
 This Southern Sierra Nevada landscape holds more than natural beauty for wildlife viewing – it holds deep cultural significance.
 Stories written in stone and sky, in the flight patterns of ravens, in the enduring relationships between all living things in this remarkable corner of the Eastern Sierra.